-In recent years, the extreme climate has intensified and the natural disasters have continued to be tragic.
+In recent years, extreme climate has intensified and natural disasters have continued to be tragic.
 People all over the world have seen it, and related carbon reduction issues have resurfaced.
-Net Zero, Carbon Neutral, and Carbon Negative have become Popular keywords of the year, but do you really understand?
+Net Zero, Carbon Neutral, and Carbon Negative have become popular keywords, but what do you really understand about these?

-In recent years, keywords such as "climate change", "climate crisis", "carbon neutrality", "carbon emission" and "carbon footprint" have become more and more concerned by governments, international companies, environmental organizations and the general public.
-The environmental and climate issues involved are not only risks that major companies and governments must pay attention to, but also the key to sustainable development.
+In recent years, keywords such as "climate change", "climate crisis", "carbon neutrality", "carbon emission" and "carbon footprint" have received more and more attention by governments, international companies, environmental organizations and the general public.
+Environmental and climate issues are not only issues that major companies and governments must pay attention to, but their management is essential to sustainable development.

-For enterprises and organizations, within a specific measurement period, "carbon emissions" and "carbon removals" are equal, that is, to achieve carbon neutrality, or Net zero CO2 emissions.
+This is a goal for enterprises and organizations to reach within a specific measurement period, where "carbon emissions" and "carbon removals" are equal.
+That is, carbon neutral.

-It is worth mentioning that carbon neutrality does not mean "carbon free".
-The former emphasizes that the carbon emitted in the production process is removed and offset by other means, while zero carbon emission is literally stated, no greenhouse gases are emitted during production and manufacturing.
+It is worth mentioning that Net Zero and carbon neutrality do not mean "carbon free".
+Carbon neutrality emphasizes that the carbon emitted in the production process is removed or offset by other means.
+Carbon free means no greenhouse gases are emitted during production and manufacturing.